QuinnHerring/pdr_privacypolicy/README.md

-No data of any kind is collected, shared, or stored.
+Privacy Policy: No data of any kind is collected, shared, or stored.

+Support Email: quinnherring@gmail.com